Philippe Besson

-Philippe Besson (born 29 January 1967 in Barbezieux-Saint-Hilaire, Charente) is a French writer.
+Philippe Besson (born 29 January 1967) is a French writer, playwright and screenwriter.
+Besson was born in Barbezieux-Saint-Hilaire, Charente, and has written a total of 23 novels, several of which have been adapted for cinema or theater.

 Life

+Besson grew up the child of schoolteacher father and a notary clerk mother.
+Besson was often mocked by his classmates because of his appearance, his clothes and his manners.
+During his final school year, he fell in love with a peasant's son in his village in Charente, but they were forced to hide their relationship.
+Besson attended l'École supérieure de commerce de Rouen, now called Neoma Business School.

-In 1999, Besson, a law graduate, was inspired to write his first novel, En l'absence des hommes while reading of accounts of ex-servicemen during the First World War.
+In 1999, Besson, a law graduate, was inspired to write his first novel, En l'absence des hommes, while reading of accounts of ex-servicemen during the First World War.

-The novel, with its daring inclusion of Marcel Proust as a central character, won the Prix Emmanuel Roblès.
+The novel won the Prix Emmanuel Roblès.

 Besson's second novel, Son Frère was shortlisted for the Prix Femina, and adapted for cinema by Patrice Chéreau in 2003.

 The film was well received and won the Silver Bear at the Berlin Film Festival.